KMZoilus/KMZ_505_ESP8266/README.md

 8. Now click on the "START"  box .. it will take a few minutes to finish. <br>

 9. When done, unplug the ESP then plug it to any powered usb source, press and hold "reset" on the esp for like 3 seconds, let go and wait a few seconds.
 All KMZ files/payloads should be loaded!
-Login using info at top of page. read the <b>how to use once flash</b>
+Login using info at top of page. read the <b>how to use once fully flashed</b>
 section below.
 <br>

 # Set up instructions - Method 2  (nodeMCU pyFlasher 3.0)

 1. Download latest from here: https://github.com/marcelstoer/nodemcu-pyflasher/releases<br>